aurorascharff/next15-account-selector/STEPS.md

 - Showcase failure state by removing the disabled prop.
 We get automatic "rollback" because the optimistic value is not the same as the server value, it's just a temporary state.
 - UseOptimistic creates a temporary state that is shown while the transition is running, then throws it away and settles to the passed value.
 - Notice how our handleSwitchAccount interaction is completely smooth.
 We fixed the out of sync loading state, we skipped the api layer, and have a more robust optimistic update that works with the transition, with less code, and no UX problems.
+- As component libraries adopt react Actions in the future, this sort of async management will be handled by the components themselves, making it even easier to build async interactions.
+For now, we are doing it manually.

 ## Add logout item in menu